 Melt 2-3 lbs candle wax in a double boiler.
 I don’t have one so I simply placed an old pot that I won’t use for cooking inside a larger pan filled with water to act as a double boiler.
 Turn the flame to medium or medium high and let the melted wax reach a temperature of 180 degrees.

 Turn off heat and let wax cool to 125 degrees, then add .5 ounces of lavender oil for every 2-3 lbs. of candle wax.
 If you’re using dye, add it now.
 I used small, equal amounts of blue and red candle dye to achieve a soft lavender color.
 It’s best to add a little dye at a time until you get the right hue.
 Once it’s too dark, you can’t go back.
-After adding the essential oil and dye, stir in about 1/3 cup of lavender buds per 3 pounds of wax.
+I added dried lavender buds at this point for looks, but I’ve been told the buds can catch fire (I didn’t experience this issue myself) so DO NOT add lavender buds.
+Your candles will still smell lovely.
 Carefully pour the wax into each container – I used a funnel to avoid wax from spilling.

 Let your lavender candles cool overnight before using and trim wicks to 1/4″ above candle.